-That said, Mexico City Noir was worth my time.
-The star-studded cast of authors conjure D.F. in all of its gritty magic, from the creaking edifices of the Centro Historico to the posh balconies of Polanco.
-The writing is punchy, and memorable moments transcend: a man uses a paper maché effigy to eke a terrible revenge on his wife; a cold-blooded yuppie resorts to murder; comedy legend Cantiflas poses a seedy proposition to a gringo private eye.
-Most of the authors are chilangos, and it shows: the syntax is alive with the rhythms of street slang, the boom of traffic, and the sizzle of tacos al pastor.
-Mexico City Noir gave me the ultimate gift: a brief sojourn away from the winter woods and into the tumultuous, steaming heart of The Big Enchilada.
+The book was edited by the legendary Paco Ignacio Taibo II, who was of course able to assemble a star-studded group of authors, including Eugenio Aguirre, Eduardo Monteverde, and Julia Rodríguez.
+The writing is typically punchy, and memorable moments transcend: a man uses a paper maché effigy to eke a terrible revenge on his wife; a cold-blooded yuppie resorts to murder; comedy legend Cantiflas poses a seedy proposition to a gringo private eye.
+Most of the authors are chilangos*, and it shows: the syntax is alive with the rhythms of street slang, the boom of traffic, and the sizzle of tacos al pastor.
+The pages conjure D.F. in all of its gritty magic, from the creaking edifices of the Centro Historico to the posh balconies of Polanco.
+In the end, Mexico City Noir gave me the ultimate gift: a brief sojourn away from the winter woods and into the tumultuous, steaming heart of El Monstruo.

 *slang term for someone from Mexico City, D.F.